-Just before leaving our almost three-month stay in Mexico’s Yucatan Peninsula we found the most adorable and colorful city in Mexico, Campeche.
-A small city located on the Gulf of Mexico rich with history with Mayan culture, colonialism, Buccaneers, and pirates.
+Check out all the best things to do in Campeche, Mexico.
+Just before leaving our almost three-month stay in Mexico’s Yucatan Peninsula, we fell in love with the most adorable and colorful city in Mexico, Campeche.

 Check out all the colorful streets

 The preservation of the architecture here is what earned Campeche, Mexico the status of a UNESCO World Heritage site.

 Besides being another cool UNESCO site to knock off your list of amazing places to visit in the Yucatan Peninsula the city is also filled to the brim with colorful colonial architecture with pastel facades.